7th Annual (2019) North Coast Farmers Convergence, this Sunday!

 The National Young Farmers’ Coalition will be leading a pre-conference workshop on Saturday, February 16th from 1-5pm at Ridgewood Ranch.
 All local farmers are invited to come and share their stories.
 The NYFC is gathering input to incorporate into a California policy platform.

-Attendees are encouraged to register in advance via Brown Paper Tickets.
-Tickets are $20 per person or $30 for two people.
 No one will be turned away due to lack of funds and scholarships are available thanks to the generous event sponsors and attendees who purchase a “pay it forward” ticket to help sponsor a farmer to attend this year’s event.

 The 7th Annual North Coast Farmers’ Convergence was made possible by the generous support of the event’s sponsors, including